-Insurance Coverage: Many major insurance plans no longer cover Invokana starting in 2016.
+Insurance Coverage: Many major insurance plans no longer cover Invokana.
 Learn More

 Commonly Used Brand Name(s)Invokana